 - Leftside – Check your outside left through the driver’s window and as far as over your left shoulder if necessary.
 Extend the lookout over your right shoulder.

 - Rightside – Then it’s time to watch the right side of the car.
-With your left hand on the steering wheel’s center, place the right hand on the back of the passenger’s seat and then watch over your right shoulder.
+With your left hand on the steering wheel’s center, place your right hand on the back of the passenger’s seat and watch over your right shoulder.

-You can repeat the lookout process periodically as you reverse, depending on the situation.
+Depending on the situation, you can repeat the lookout process periodically as you reverse.
 Do not forget to look ahead of the car, just in case something is coming.
 But your focus should be on the back.
-Watch it more often over the passenger’s seat.
+Watch it more often over the passenger seat.

 Make good use of the side mirrors you adjusted.